kbridson/rails-demos-and-deets-2021-test/demo-11-one-to-many-associations-part-1.md

       class_name: 'McQuestion', # datatype of attribute
       foreign_key: 'quiz_id', # name of column containing FK in other table
       inverse_of: :quiz # attribute on other side of association (parent Quiz object)
+      dependent: :destroy # if a quiz is destroyed, also destroy all of its questions
     ```

     Similar to the `belongs_to` declaration above, the `class_name`, `foreign_key`, and `inverse_of` options are included here for instructional purposes and are not actually required in this case.
 Thus, the following declaration could suffice:

     ```ruby
-    has_many :mc_questions
+    has_many :mc_questions, dependent: :destroy
     ```

-## 4. Updating Model Test Fixtures to Use the Association
+## 3. Updating Model Test Fixtures to Use the Association

 Now that the one-to-many association has been set up, we will use it to create some linked `Quiz` and `McQuestion` objects in the app's test fixtures.
 Adding the model association has left our test fixtures invalid.
 For example, try running these commands: